 As Flying magazine points out, “airplane owners turn” their hangars “into the ultimate hangouts.”
 (Flying Magazine)

 Cary installed doors on both sides of the building, allowing him to taxi in on one side and out on the other.
-Custom furniture, personal touches such as his motorcycle collection (see below) and a 600 square foot apartment make this the ultimate metal hangar and hangout.
+Custom furniture, personal touches such as his motorcycle collection and a 600 square foot apartment make this the ultimate metal hangar and hangout.
 If you’re interested in learning more about building a metal airplane hangar, contact us.